thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 [string-abstraction](#String Abstraction) pass.
 It is switched on by the `--string-abstraction` command line option.

-The string instrumentation pass is implemented in the `string_instrumentation` function.
+The implementation of this pass is called via the
+\ref string_instrumentation(goto_modelt &goto_model) function.
+Detailed
+documentation of this pass belongs in \ref string_instrumentation.h

 _Predecessor passes are
 [Removal/Lowering of Assembly](#Removal/Lowering-of-Assembly) or